 In China, reports of bathing in the city of Yangzhou date back to 200 BCE and earlier, while Japanese bathing culture has been present since the introduction of Buddhism in the sixth century CE.

-Since Buddhism connects bathing with purification and godliness, hydrotherapy in ancient Japan was about much more than hygiene.
+You can also see in the history of hydrotherapy that Buddhism connects bathing with purification and godliness, hydrotherapy in ancient Japan was about much more than hygiene.

 The image above, a painting by Edo period artist Torii Kiyonaga, depicts women and children enjoying a traditional Japanese bathhouse.